 CHEM 346 ENVIRONMENTAL FATE AND ECOTOXICOLOGY OF POLLUTANTS 3.0: 3 cr.
+E

-E quantification of release of pollutants; long-range movements and global transport of pollutants; fate of metal and radioactive isotopes; fate of organic pollutants; toxicity testing; risk assessment; biochemical and physiological effects of pollutants; biomarkers; catastrophic exposure, localized contamination incidents, law, trends and issues in pollution legislation.
+Major classes of pollutants; routes by which pollutants enter ecosystems; discharge into the atmosphere; quantification of release of pollutants; long-range movements and global transport of pollutants; fate of metal and radioactive isotopes; fate of organic pollutants; toxicity testing; risk assessment; biochemical and physiological effects of pollutants; biomarkers; catastrophic exposure, localized contamination incidents, law, trends and issues in pollution legislation.